Head & pronotum

 Both sexes fully winged or micropterous.
 Body, legs and antennae largely brown, tarsi yellow, also apex of tibiae and base of mid and hind femora; antennal segments I–II brown, III almost yellow; fore wing pale with posterior margin weakly shaded.
-Antennae 9-segmented, VII–IX forming a unit, segments III–IV with transverse sensorium at apex.
-Head longer than wide, with less than 5 pairs of small ante-ocellar setae, inter-ocellar setae prominent and arise on anterior margin of ocellar triangle; vertex sculptured.
+Antennae 9-segmented, VII–IX forming a unit, segments III–IV with sensorium transverse at apex.
+Head longer than wide, with less than 5 pairs of small ante-ocellar setae; inter-ocellar setae prominent, arising on anterior margin of ocellar triangle.
 Pronotum with 1 pair of long posteroangular setae, 2 (or 3) pairs of posteromarginals.
-Mesonotum without microtrichia on sculpture lines.
-Metanotum with elongate reticulations in macropterae, but irregular sculpture in micropterae, without microtrichia, median setae near posterior margin.
+Metanotum with elongate reticulation in macropterae, but irregular sculpture in micropterae, without microtrichia, median setae near posterior margin.
 Fore tarsus with strongly recurved hamus.
 Fore wing with cross veins visible.
 Abdominal tergites with transverse reticulation, trichobothria on X about as large as major setal bases.
-Sternites III–VI with 2 or 3 pairs of posteromarginal setae, lateral pairs arise far forward on disc; sternite VII with 4 pairs of posteromarginal setae, 2 pairs of supernumerary setae, but without discal setae laterally.
+Sternites III–VI with 2 or 3 pairs of posteromarginal setae, lateral pairs arise submarginally; sternite VII with 4 pairs of posteromarginal setae, also 2 pairs of accessory setae, but no discal setae laterally.

 Male tergite I with paired longitudinal ridges scarcely one third as long as tergite.